harness/developer-hub/docs/software-engineering-insights/sei-collections/manage-collection-cat.md

 :::

-1. In your Harness project, go to the SEI module, select **Account**, and then select **Collection Setup** under **Data Settings**. <!-- image: Where to find Collection category settings -->
+1. In your Harness project, go to the SEI module, select **Account**, and then select **Collection Setup** under **Data Settings**.

    Collection categories are shown as tabs on the **Collection Setup** page.
 This page shows only Collection categories and Collections relevant to the current project.
-Make sure you are in the correct project before creating a Collection category. <!-- image: Collections list page -->
+Make sure you are in the correct project before creating a Collection category.

 2. Select **Add Custom**.
 3. Enter a **Name** and **Description**.